openedx/openedx-aspects/docs/how-tos/superset_extra_assets.rst

-This recursively includes each file in the superset-assets directory of your extension's tempates directory, when ``tutor config save is run``.
+This recursively includes each file in the superset-assets directory of your extension's tempates directory, when ``tutor config save`` is run.
 For example ``<your_extension>/templates/superset-assets/*``.

-Now you can export your Superset dashboard, which it will download to your local computer as a .zip file.
+Now you can export your Superset dashboard, which will download to your local computer as a .zip file.
 As long as you are running Aspects 1.0.3 or newer you can use the following command to unzip the file to your plugin directory: